Strawberry Jam Bars

 Strawberry Jam Bars handwritten recipe

 Fran got the recipe from her neighbor up north on Main Street, who in turn was our neighbor too, across the street.
-Rosie Rosenthal owned the dry good store just a couple of blocks down Main Street from her own house and also knew how to make a very good jam bar.
+Rosie Rosenthal owned the dry goods store just a couple of blocks down Main Street from her own house.
+I knew how to make strawberry jam but she knew how to make a very good jam bar.
+And the bar is just so old-fashioned-good (as in, my Pumpkin Bars Recipe!).

 The fact of a food blogger longing for the lost art of the recipe card is, I know, kind of funny.
 I love sharing recipes the way we do here.
 But I do love a good worn card in the hand, and the deliciousness the recipe promises for having been written down to share.